- Oct 27, 2017

 a thing I think a lot about in regards to the primary is that when people feel like they don't have control over things in their life they often get much more strident about the things they do have control of, and frankly, nobody seems to have come up with a single working idea for how to disrupt the candidate with the twenty-point lead in the Democratic primary, who is also senile

 That's right, one of the strangest hires the DNC made.
-Was she hired by Debbie Wasserman Schultz?
+Was she hired by Debbie Wasserman Schultz?let me give you a little more context here:

 That's a defensive tactic.